micuentadecasa/Claude_base/instructions.md

 - **Feature Completion**: Percentage and quality gates
 - **Test Coverage**: Unit, integration, and scenario tests
-- **LLM Performance**: Accuracy, consistency, response time
+- **Business Logic Performance**: Accuracy, consistency, response time
 - **Code Quality**: SOLID compliance, maintainability
-- **User Experience**: Conversation flow, memory retention
+- **User Experience**: Interface usability, system reliability

-Use these commands to build, test, and maintain your Spanish NES document analysis system with confidence and efficiency!
+Use these commands to build, test, and maintain your domain-specific application with confidence and efficiency!

+## 🎯 Customization for Your Domain

+To adapt this template for your specific domain:

+1. **Update PRD**: Modify `prd.md` with your domain requirements
+2. **Configure Environment**: Set up `.env` with your API keys and services
+3. **Customize Commands**: Adapt command parameters for your technology stack
+4. **Domain Testing**: Create domain-specific test scenarios and validation rules
+5. **Technology Stack**: Replace example libraries with those relevant to your domain